 We have covered now some of the theories behind depreciation.
 In practice, many accountants skip this process of assessing their assets based on their expected lifespan and contribution to income and simply look at what the taxman would allow them to deduct as wear and tear per category each year.
 This may simplify their tax calculations as it would result in a smaller difference between actual profit and taxable profit, although this is technically not the correct way of doing this.
 Also, note that tax allowances may differ from one country to another.

 In light of all the above, it is not possible to give a setlist of prescribed depreciation rates per asset category, but it is possible to give some general guidelines.
-Companies who already have a fixed asset policy as indicated on their Financial Statements should continue depreciating in line with that policy unless something fundamental changed within the organization.
+Companies who already have a fixed asset policy as indicated on their Financial Statements should continue depreciating in line with that policy unless something fundamental changes within the organization.
 This is important in order to ensure consistency, which is another generally accepted accounting practice principle that accountants need to adhere to.

 Although the straight-line method of depreciation (writing assets off at a fixed % per year on the original cost price) and the book value method of depreciation (writing assets off at a fixed % based on the latest book value of the assets in the Balance Sheet) are popular methods of depreciation, there are other methods also available.